zynewave/podium-library/Guides/podium-guide.md

 The first percentage shows how much of the available CPU time is spent waiting for the processing of plugins and audio mixing.
 The second percentage shows how long the engine is blocked while waiting for sound file streaming.
 The percentages indicate the time used in relation to the available time period before overload will occur.
 The percentages do not indicate actual CPU usage.

 When overload occurs it can result in gaps in the audio output.
-If Podium detects an overload the indicator will flash with the overload color (as specified in the current color setup) to alert you that audio processing was interrupted.
+If Podium detects an overload the indicator will flash with the overload color (as specified in the current color theme) to alert you that audio processing was interrupted.
 The overload coloring will stick in the indicator.
 Click the indicator to reset the overload coloring.

 Things to consider when trying to optimize performance: